Applying for Reception – September 2022

 To submit your application and for further information, visit:

-Late applications after 15 January 2021, will be processed after those received on time, which could severely reduce your child’s chances of being offered a place at your preferred school.
+Late applications after the deadline, will be processed after those received on time, which could severely reduce your child’s chances of being offered a place at your preferred school.

 To complete the application you will need: